tytydraco/yessleep/out/After_surviving_a_plane_crash_while_traveling_abroad_I_thought_the_worst_was_over_I_was_wrong_what_found_me_at_the_crash_site_was_far_worse.md

 I *really was* in a hospital; it was just abandoned.
 Had been for a while, apparently.
 A discarded German news paper I discovered was dated to September of 1969.

 The dilapidated medical ward was dimly lit by the natural light that filtered in from various broken windows.
 Thick dust, shattered glass, and skittering insects littered the floor.
 I crawled around overturned crash carts and toppled transport beds like I was navigating the tunnels and trenches of Okinawa.
-At the very end of the hallway, I spied a patch of weeds illuminated by beams of bright white light.
+At the very end of the hallway, I spied a patch of weeds illuminated by rays of bright white light.

 There it was: my escape.
 A portal to the outside world.